Nytra/ResoniteInterprocessLib/README.md

 });
 ```

-You can also send lists.
+You can also work with lists.

 ```
 var list = new List<float>();